Sautéed Greens Breakfast Salad is a super easy, nourishing and packed with protein meal to keep you going all morning and afternoon long.

 peeled and sliced on the side (optional) - do not cook

-- 1 tsp Lemon or a little squeeze to taste (optional)
+- 1 teaspoon Lemon or a little squeeze to taste (optional)

 - Add olive oil to your frying pan and heat to medium heat.
 Crack open your egg carefully to keep the egg yolk intact and fry egg.
 Put the lid on for about 2 minutes. (covering with a lid will make your egg yolks have a slightly white coating on the yolk) If you like your egg yolk bright and yellow then just cook about 3 minutes without a lid or until the egg whites are set.